taylan/log4net.dynamodb2/README.md

 will default the column to the S (string) type.

 Additionally, custom parameters can be writen to Dynamo using **ThreadContext.Properties[]**.
-For example, you could write a binary object by adding the following line to of code to your application (the "myapp:" predicate has no special meaning to log4net; it is used only for disambiguation and you are free to change this to something meaningful to your application):
+For example, you could write a binary object by adding the following line of code to your application (the "myapp:" predicate has no special meaning to log4net; it is used only for disambiguation and you are free to change this to something meaningful to your application):
 ```
 ThreadContext.Properties["myapp:ImportantObject"] = new Tuple<string, int>("Number", 42);